williamhobbs/energy-forecasting-tools/README.md

 pip install pvlib ipykernel
 ```

+Then get a copy of `pv_model.py` from https://github.com/williamhobbs/pv-system-model and place it in the same folder as scripts you want to run.

 ## References
 This project uses several Python packages, including pvlib, an open-source solar PV modeling package [1, 2], and Herbie [3, 4], a package for accessing weather forecast data from NOAA. `pv_model.py` (with the `model_pv_power()` function used here) comes from [5] which leverages some functions from [6].